comake/skl-examples/unified-events-api/README.md

 3. Get credentials for the APIs

-    a.
-Ticketmaster: Go to [https://developer.ticketmaster.com/](https://developer.ticketmaster.com/) and create an account to get an api key
+    **Ticketmaster**: Go to [https://developer.ticketmaster.com/](https://developer.ticketmaster.com/) and create an account to get an api key

-    b.
-Seatgeek: Go to [https://seatgeek.com](https://seatgeek.com) and create an account, then go to [https://seatgeek.com/build](https://seatgeek.com/build) and click "Manage Apps" then register an app to get a client id (which gets used as an api key).
+    **Seatgeek**: Go to [https://seatgeek.com](https://seatgeek.com) and create an account, then go to [https://seatgeek.com/build](https://seatgeek.com/build) and click "Manage Apps" then register an app to get a `client_id` (which gets used as an api key).

-    c.
-Stubhub: Unfortunately they are controling API access right now so you have to fill out this form [https://signup.partnerize.com/signup/en/stubhub](https://signup.partnerize.com/signup/en/stubhub) to be accepted as an affiliate then have a Stubhub employee generate and send credentials to you.
-Once you get a `client_id` and `client_secret`, obtain an `accessToken` by sending a request to the Oauth2 client credentials token endpoint as specified in the [Stubhub authentication documentation](https://developer.stubhub.com/docs/authentication/application-only-authentication-flow#2-obtain-an-access-token).
+    **Stubhub**: Unfortunately they are controling API access right now so you have to fill out this form [https://signup.partnerize.com/signup/en/stubhub](https://signup.partnerize.com/signup/en/stubhub) to be accepted as an affiliate then have a Stubhub employee generate and send credentials to you.
+Once you get a `client_id` and `client_secret` from them, obtain an `accessToken` by sending a request to the Oauth2 client credentials token endpoint as specified in the [Stubhub authentication documentation](https://developer.stubhub.com/docs/authentication/application-only-authentication-flow#2-obtain-an-access-token).
 Note that you will have to refresh this access token because it expires.
+If you'd rather not go through this process, just comment out the code for Stubhub in any of the examples.

 4. Copy the contents of `.env.example` into a new file called `.env` and replace the example values with the credentials you obtained in the previous step.